Current Repo Rate: 2022_WC

 Frequently Asked Questions

 The Reverse Repo Rate is a tool in the RBI’s monetary policy that is helps regulate the country’s cash supply.
-The Reverse Repo Rate controls the rate at which the central bank borrows money from commercial banks.
-The current Reverse Repo Rate as per the RBI is 3.35%
+The Reverse Repo Rate controls the rate at which the central bank borrows funds from commercial banks.
+The current Reverse Repo Rate as per the RBI is 3.35%.

 When the RBI lowers the Repo Rate, commercial banks can enjoy lowered borrowing costs, and the benefit will be passed along to customers.
 Homeowners’ interest rates are lowered as a result.
 Similar to this, when the Repo Rate rises, banks also experience an increase in borrowing costs, which results in an increase in the interest rate on Home Loans.